-If you plan to become a student of Southwestern Baptist Theological Seminary within the next 12 months, please visit our web site at www.swbts.edu/applynow and complete the online application.
-You may also contact the Office of Admissions to request that we mail you an Application for Admission.
-If you have taken class in the past three years, please contact the Office of the Registrar for readmission.
+If you plan to become a student of Southwestern Baptist Theological Seminary within the next 12 months, please visit our web site at www.swbts.edu/apply and complete the online application.
+If you have taken class within the last three years, please complete the Returning Student Enrollment Update Request form with our Registrar’s office for readmission.

 The seminary is an institution of the Southern Baptist Convention and has as its basic purpose to provide theological education for individuals engaging in Christian ministry.
 The Christian ministry includes the numerous ministries which have emerged in the churches and the denomination for which theological education is necessary or desirable.
-Training for these ministries is provided in the six schools of Southwestern Baptist Theological Seminary: The College at Southwestern, School of Theology, School of Evangelism and Missions, School of Church and Family Ministries, School of Church Music, and Havard School for Theological Studies.
+Training for these ministries is provided in the six schools of Southwestern Baptist Theological Seminary: L. R. Scarborough College, School of Theology, School of Preaching, School of Evangelism and Missions, School of Church and Family Ministries, and School of Church Music and Worship.

 As a Southern Baptist educational institution, the seminary is redemptive, but not rehabilitative, in nature.
 Therefore, a person should not come to seminary with serious family, health, emotional, or financial problems.
 The pressures of study, church participation, family, finances, and other such factors weigh heavily upon the seminary student and the student's family.
 These pressures can be a vital factor affecting the physical and mental health of the student.

-Students who have been divorced for less than one calendar year or who are currently separated are usually not accepted.
+Divorced students whose divorce has been finalized for less than one calendar year or who are currently separated usually must delay enrollment.
 The Admissions committee may also take theological, ethical, and other issues into consideration for acceptance.

-Individuals who have been convicted of a crime, other than a traffic violation or a similar misdemeanor where only a fine was assessed, should wait a minimum of two calendar years after the sentence has been served (including probation) before submitting an application.
+Individuals who have been convicted of a crime, other than a traffic violation or a similar misdemeanor where only a fine was assessed, should wait a minimum of one calendar year after the sentence has been served (including probation) before submitting an application.

 The responsibility for approving or rejecting an application for admission belongs to the Admissions Committee.
 In order to protect the interests of the applicant, the persons supplying references, the Southern Baptist Convention, and Southwestern Baptist Theological Seminary, the proceedings of the committee cannot be shared with the applicant or other interested persons.